Great Cobar mine

 View of the Great Cobar site from Cobar township, looking east (1915).

 Great Cobar mine was a copper mine, located at Cobar, New South Wales, Australia, which also produced significant amounts of gold and silver.
 It operated between 1871 and 1919.
 Over that period, it was operated by five entities; Cobar Copper Mining Company (1871–1875), Great Cobar Copper-Mining Company (1876–1889), Great Cobar Mining Syndicate (1894–1906), Great Cobar Limited (1906–1914), and finally the receiver representing the debentures holders of Great Cobar Limited (1915–1919).
-Its operations included mines and smelters, at Cobar, an electrolytic copper refinery, coal mine and coke works, at Lithgow, and a coal mine and coke works at Rix's Creek near Singleton.
+Its operations included mines and smelters at Cobar, an electrolytic copper refinery, coal mine and coke works at Lithgow, and a coal mine and coke works at Rix's Creek near Singleton.

 Origins

 Discovery of the lode

 In the winter of 1870, three well and bore sinkers, two Danes, Thomas Hartman and Charles Campbell (a.k.a.
 Kempf) and a Scotsman, George Samson Gibb, with two Aboriginal guides, 'Boney' and 'Frank', were heading south, following a route between waterholes that were known to the guides.
 Camping overnight at the Kuppar waterhole, 100 miles south of Bourke, they noticed blue and green streaks in rocks near the waterhole.

-The area now known as Cobar lies on the traditional lands of Wangaaypuwan dialect speakers (also known as Wangaibon) of Ngiyampaa people.
+The area now known as Cobar lies on the traditional lands of the Wangaaypuwan-speaking people (also known as Wangaibon) of the Ngiyampaa.
 According to a statement made by Thomas Hartman, in 1899, the site of the discovery was a campsite for local people, who used the blue and green minerals as a body paint.

-They took samples from an outcrop of around 65 feet in width, later the Great Cobar lode, and continued on their way.
-At Gilgunnia, they showed the samples to Sidwell Kruge—a woman of Cornish origin, previously residing in the copper-mining town of Burra—who identified the streaks as ores containing copper.
-Sidwell's husband Henry Kruge, smelted some of the ore samples in a blacksmith's forge to prove beyond doubt that the ore contained copper.
+They took samples from an outcrop around 65 feet wide, later identified as the Great Cobar lode, and continued on their way.
+At Gilgunnia, they showed the samples to Sidwell Kruge—a woman of Cornish origin, previously residing in the copper-mining town of Burra—who identified the samples as ores containing copper.
+Sidwell's husband, Henry Kruge, smelted some of the ore samples in a blacksmith's forge to prove beyond doubt that the ore contained copper.

 On 16 September 1870, reports of the discovery were made by the Bourke correspondent of the Dubbo Dispatch.
 The source was Charles Campbell, who had arrived in Bourke from the Lachlan, travelling via the site of the copper deposit, not yet known as Cobar.
-He brought samples of ore to Bourke.
-One specimen of ore "with the aid of a frying pan and the forge bellows, we roughly smelted, and procured an abundance of copper".
+He brought ore samples to Bourke.
+One specimen of ore, "with the aid of a frying pan and the forge bellows, we roughly smelted, and procured an abundance of copper".
 Campbell already had men at the site "securing water".
 At Bourke, others became involved, notably a Bourke businessman, Joseph Becker.
 On 6 October 1870, 40 acres of land, which included the outcrop, was taken up in the names of Campbell, Hartman, Gibb, and Becker.